LibertyGlobal/flutter-tvos-demo/README.md

 # Flutter for Apple TV

-A modification of the Flutter engine + test application to demonstrate that Flutter applications runs on Apple TV
+A modification of the Flutter engine + test application to demonstrate that Flutter applications run on Apple TV

 This project (and Liberty Global repositories referred to) are for testing purposes only!